Elthron/Perudo/README.md

 - finalise comunication between client and server [Joe]
   - write a more purpose built client program [Joe(mostly)]
+- fix a logic error I just found in ThreadSafeList
 - throttle the various thread loops [Anyone] -> done to a basic degree
 - write an actually competant AI [Anyone] -> on-going